 - Adding your choice of beans (pinto beans, black beans, etc.) to each tortilla.

 I highly recommend serving this easy chicken enchilada recipe alongside my Sweet Pepper Rice Recipe!
 The sweetness of the honey from the enchiladas pairs so nicely with the sweet pepper rice.
+You can have these two dishes cook side by side on the rack and serve them up together!
 Other options include Rice Cooker Cilantro Lime Rice, Mexican street corn casserole and refried beans.
 Add a dessert by making my Mexican Rice Pudding (Arroz con Leche)!

 You can warm your tortillas in the microwave in just a few seconds (about 30 seconds for a stack of 8).
 This would help to soften the tortillas so they are easier to roll without cracking.
 If your tortillas are fresher, you may not need this tip.